How to Dehydrate Quinoa – Dehydrating Quinoa, A Step-by-Step Guide

 For planning purposes, 1 to 1-1/2 cups of cooked quinoa will fill one Nesco 13.5-inch round dehydrator tray.
 So, we’ll need 5 to 7 trays for one 16-ounce bag of quinoa, which makes about 8 cups of cooked quinoa.

-We use the Nesco FD-75A, and you can check out our food dehydrator guide here and why we think Nesco offers the best bang for the buck.
+All you need to dehydrate these foods is a good quality food dehydrator.
+We use the Nesco food dehydrators.
+You can check out our food dehydrator guide to learn why we think Nesco offers the best bang for the buck.
+We believe this is the best food dehydrator for our long-term food storage needs.

 Step 1.
 Process the Quinoa for Dehydrating